dxwsxn/holbertonschool-low_level_programming/functions_nested_loops/README.md

-this is the functions and nested loops project.
+this is the functions and nested loops projec this is weird .